 1. The null hypothesis is the one which one wishes to disprove and alternative hypothesis is usually the one which wishes to prove.
-Thus, a null
+Thus, a null hypothesis represents the hypothesis we are trying to reject, and alternative hypothesis represents all other possibilities.

-2. If the rejection of a certain hypothesis, when it is actually true, it is taken as null hypothesis because then the probability of rejecting it when it is true is α (the level of significance) which is chosen very small.
+2. If the rejection of a certain hypothesis, when it is actually true, it is taken as null hypothesis because then the probability of rejecting it when it is true is a (the level of significance) which is chosen very small.